gyulanemeth/bluefox.email/docs/api/transactional-emails.md

 # Transactional Emails

-Full reference for the **Transactional Emails** resource in the bluefox.email API.
+Transactional emails are one-to-one messages caused by something a user did, like a password reset or an order receipt.
+These endpoints manage the emails and return their stats and recipients; to send one, call the [Send Email API](/docs/api/send-email).
+For the in-app setup, see [Transactional Emails](/docs/projects/transactional-emails).
 See the [API overview](/docs/api/) for authentication, the response envelope, and pagination.

 ## List transactional emails